Canada will not restrict AstraZeneca COVID-19 vaccine, says benefits outweigh risk

 "Therefore, Health Canada is not restricting the use of the vaccine in any specific populations at this time ...
 The potential risk of these events is very rare, and the benefits of the vaccine in protecting against COVID-19 outweigh its potential risks," it said.

 COVID-19 cases are surging in Canada with the country reporting a near-record number of new cases recently.
-(Graphic on cases: tmsnrt.rs/34pvUyi)
+(Graphic on cases: https://tmsnrt.rs/34pvUyi)

-Reporting by David Ljunggren in Ottawa and Allison Martell in Toronto; Editing by Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.